brendanhay/keiretsu/examples/README.md

 # Example

-This directory contains a number of contrived srevices that have explicit intertwined dependencies.
+This directory contains a number of contrived services that have intertwined dependencies.

 Each service will launch it's own redis database, with `web1` and `web2` having a circular dependency upon each other, and both depending upon `queue`. `queue`, `web1`, and `web2`